-Women with favorable ovarian reserve can freeze their eggs for a flat fee of $18,000 for up to five cycles or 30 mature eggs, whichever comes first.
+Women with favorable ovarian reserve can freeze their eggs for a flat fee and receive up to five cycles or 30 mature eggs, whichever comes first.

 The cost of each cycle and program includes: monitoring appointments, cryoperservation, and the first year of storage

 * If ReproSource is in-network with your insurance plan, then you are only responsible for your typical in-network co-pay, assuming you have met any required deductibles according to your plan.
-If ReproSource is out-of-network with your plan, you will receive a discounted price ranging between $35 - $75.
+If ReproSource is out-of-network with your plan, you will receive a discounted price ranging, starting at $40.

 ** Medication costs will vary from $4,500 to $8,500 based on ovarian function and insurance benefits.